follyvim/web-scrapping/README.md

 # web-scrapping
-web scraping of idioms and saving into csv files
+web scraping of car's name and saving into csv files